 Tracking age group times across Ironman Copenhagen’s race history shows a very consistent event.
 Times fluctuate very little, especially in the biggest age groups present.

-I’ve estimated the allocation of Kona slots to age groups in the above table and from that calculated the automatic Kona qualifying times.
-The exact allocation may vary slightly although I believe the algorithm I’m using currently matches the method used by Ironman.
-Roll down is not taken into account in these times.
-You can compare with other races at my Kona Qualification page.
+Based on the start list I’ve calculated the Kona slot allocation in Copenhagen and from that the automatic Kona qualification times.
+Final numbers may vary and roll down is not factored into these times.
+You can compare this with other races on my Kona qualification page.

-You can access a spreadsheet of the full results from Ironman Santa Rosa 2019 on my Google Drive.
+You can access a spreadsheet of the full results from Ironman Copenhagen 2019 on my Google Drive.